dofinn/machine-maintenance-operator/README.md

 ## What could do
 * Query Xchangewindows CRs that are being developed in the managed-upgrade-operator.
+ * PreferredUpgradeStartTime -> this could be used as maintenance time
+ * AdminFreezeWindow
+ * CustomerFreezeWindow
 * If its not a suitable time, exit reconcile loop with Result.Requeue = false
 * Recncile will check again in 15 mins as per SyncPeriod.
 * If it is a suitable time, delete `machine` CR for target machine.